 - Antidepressants and anticonvulsants.
 Sometimes antidepressants, such as amitriptyline, and anticonvulsants, such as gabapentin (Neurontin), are used to treat pain that originates from a damaged nerve (neuropathic pain).

 - Corticosteroids.
 Steroid medications, such as prednisone, may reduce inflammation and improve mobility in the affected limb.

 - Bone-loss medications.
 Your doctor may suggest medications to prevent or stall bone loss, such as alendronate (Fosamax) and calcitonin (Miacalcin).

 - Sympathetic nerve-blocking medication.
-Injection of an anesthetic to block pain fibers in your affected nerves may relieve pain in some people.
+Injection of an anesthetic to block pain fibers in the affected nerves may relieve pain in some people.

 - Intravenous ketamine.
-Studies show that low doses of intravenous ketamine, a strong anesthetic, may substantially alleviate pain.
+Some studies show that low doses of intravenous ketamine, a strong anesthetic, may substantially alleviate pain.
 However, despite pain relief, there was no improvement in function.

 - Physical therapy.
-Gentle, guided exercising of the affected limbs may help decrease pain and improve range of motion and strength.
-The earlier the disease is diagnosed, the more effective exercises may be.
+Gentle, guided exercising of the affected limbs might help decrease pain and improve range of motion and strength.
+The earlier the disease is diagnosed, the more effective exercises might be.

 - Transcutaneous electrical nerve stimulation (TENS).
 Chronic pain is sometimes eased by applying electrical impulses to nerve endings.

 - Biofeedback.
 In some cases, learning biofeedback techniques may help.
 In biofeedback, you learn to become more aware of your body so that you can relax your body and relieve pain.